openeuropa/oe_content/README.md

 at the site level, which gets automatically saved with the entity.
 Access rules also depend on this URI.

+When installing the module, the provenance URI is set based on the base URL of the site.
-To set the provenance URI, add the following line to the settings.php file (with the your respective URI):
+However, it can be overridden by adding the following line to the settings.php file (with the your respective URI):

 ```